digitalmerekato/aws-cloudformation-wordpress-workshop/README.md

 ### Route 53 is Supported
 You can create new hosted zones or update existing hosted zones using CloudFormation Templates This includes adding or changing items such as A records, Aliases, CNAMEs, etc

+### Chef & Puppet Integration
+CloudFormation supports Chef & Puppet Integration meaning that you can deploy and configure right down to the application layer

+Bootstrap scripts are also supported enabling you to install packages, files, and services on your EC2 Instances by simply describing them in your CloudFormation template

 ### CloudFormation Limits
 https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cloudformation-limits.html